GULibrarySandbox/intro-data-wrangle/content/7-lesson.md

 The  `Crash_Hour`  values change from left-justified to right-justified, and from black to green in colour.{% endcapture %} {% include card.md header="Activity - tranforming text to numbers" text=text %}

+Other common transformations include changing letter case, data formats and more.
+Take a look at the other options with Edit cells>Common transforms> .

 #### Numeric facets

 Sometimes there are non-numeric values or blanks within a column which may represent errors in data entry.
 We can find these by using a  `Numeric`  facet.